 The city’s popular, futuristic six-line tram system has been serving the local community since November 1994.
 Its total length of over 50 kilometres of networks ranks it among the best in France, second only to that in Lyon.

-A combined parking and tram ticket gives visitors the option of leaving their car in complete security in any of the several “Park and Ride” areas located on the city’s outskirts, and continuing on the city centre by tram.
+A combined parking and tram ticket gives visitors the option of leaving their car in complete security in any of the several “Park and Ride” areas located on the city’s outskirts and continuing to the city centre by tram.

 Events in Strasbourg